Code-Institute-Submissions/GethinDavies1990-CI_MS3_DTR/README.md

 # Features to implement

-- I am happy with what I have implemented in the timeframe I had to produce this project, there is some future features I would like to add.
+- I am happy with what I have implemented in the timescale I had to produce this project, there is some future features I would like to add.

 Number | Feature
  ------------ | ------- |
 1 | Social sharing of a memory on facebook, twitter  |
 2 | Integrate the IMDB API, this is an api
-3 | Include Music, Televsion sections
+3 | Include Music, Television sections
 4 | Include the ability to like a review
 5 | Leave comments on a review
 6 | View the authors profile page